 7. As I stumble into the boys room finally, the blue glow of Fulton’s bi-pap machine illuminates a large mass against the wall, but not before I walk straight into it, once again banging my already sore feet and legs.
 So this is where the cat/ intruders left a dead body!!!!

-Thankfully, by this point I’m fully awake and realize there is no dead body, just a charging wheelchair.
+Thankfully, by this point I’m fully awake and realize there is no dead body, just a wheelchair.

 In my fully alert state, I’m able to return to bed with not trouble and start to nod off just as the next request for rolling over begins.
 (This is why I dream about ranch houses.)